Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah.

-Was it when you were kids or yes, when kids, yeah.
+Was it when you were kids?

 Okay, got it.

-Okay, one hotel and one child.
+Okay, one adult and one child.

-Um, another thing I was thinking maybe is because you know I'd been there from my mother's friend's funeral, but I also been to funerals of someone from a uh someone who's my age who died, and I went and saw their his his mother was there at the funeral.
+Well, another thing I was thinking maybe is because, you know, I had been there for my mother's friend's funeral, but I also had been to funerals of someone from, you know, someone who was my age who died.

-So I was thinking that maybe could have been, you know, it's my mother's friend, and also my friend.
+So I was thinking that maybe could have been, you know, it's my mother's friend and also my friend.

 So that could be the parent of the child.

-I'm sorry, I I missed that last bit.
+I missed that last bit.

-Your mother's uh your mother's friend and your friend.
+Your mother's friend and your friend.

 Right, right.